xXGoziXx/CollegeWork/README.md

 Compressed size is 107 bits / 217 bits = 49 %

+## MinVolatility
+This was my 2nd Year Final Project.
 #### Aim:
 Identify a string of natural numbers, each separated by a space, which minimizes volatility while staying below the investment amount available.